 In RAN Sharing operations, NG-RAN resources can be used by multiple network operators.
 Indirect Network Sharingis one of the possible sharing methods.

+In addition, Indirect Network Sharing can offer more options for an operator to provide services to UEs via Shared NG-RAN, when a Disaster Condition occurs in a geographic area, which causes the loss of its UEs’ previous network connection, until the Disaster Condition is not applicable anymore.

+NOTE: This scenario assumes that NG-RAN and/or core network of at least one operator is unavailable but that the NG-RAN and core network of at least another operator is available in the disaster area.
+In case the affected operator has multiple core networks in different geographic areas, when a core network of that operator has broken down in the specific disaster area, the other core network from the different area can be used temporarily in this case.

 During NG-RAN sharing, the security and privacy of shared networks, non-shared networks, and subscribers need to be maintained without negative effects.
 Especially in the case of Indirect Network Sharing, where the involvement of the core network of the hosting operator e.g. for signalling exchange between the users and the core network of the participating operator could cause exposure of the subscriber’s information to the hosting network, an extra scrutiny of the security mechanism is expected to avoid sharing the information that is not needed for the Indirect Network Sharing operation (e.g. network topology) and protect the information that is needed for the Indirect Network Sharing operation between the hosting operator and the participating operator.

 * * * * Start of Next Change * * * *